Process for Receiving Accommodations

 Students with disabilities are eligible for test accommodations determined on an individual basis.
 "Test," as used in this context, refers to quizzes and examinations taken during the quarter in conjunction with an academic class.
-Students should discuss their specific needs for testing accommodations (e.g., extended time, separate location, use of computer) with the disabilities coordinator within the first two weeks of a quarter.
+Students should discuss their specific needs for testing accommodations (e.g., extended time, separate location, use of computer) with the Disabilities Support Services Coordinator (DSSC within the first two weeks of a quarter.

-If the need for accommodations is deemed appropriate, the disabilities coordinator will generate a Test Proctoring Instructions form, which the student will present to the class instructor.
+If the need for accommodations is deemed appropriate, the disabilities coordinator will generate a Disability Accommodation Notice, which the student will present to the class instructor.

-- Meet with disabilities coordinator to verify need for testing accommodations at the beginning of each quarter.
+- Meet with disabilities coordinator to verify need for testing accommodations based on documentation provided the beginning of each quarter.

-- Give instructor the Test Proctoring Instructions form within the first two weeks of the quarter.
+- Give instructor the Disability Accommodation Notice within the first two weeks of the quarter.

 - If a conflict arises due to extended time necessary to complete a test, please discuss specific needs with the instructor.